 The Ryder Cup has been instrumental in placing Wentworth on the global map of tournament golf; it proudly remains there to this day.

-The BMW PGA Championship offers the chance to combine great golf with first class hospitality, providing a superb overall experience.
-Make it a fabulous day to remember with our BMW PGA Championship tickets and hospitality.
+The BMW PGA Championship offers the chance to combine great golf with first-class hospitality, providing a superb overall experience.
+Make it a fabulous day to remember with our BMW PGA Championship hospitality packages.